WestDRI/wgpages/content/julia20230420-menu.md

 ---

 Julia is a high-level programming language well suited for scientific computing and data science.
 Just-in-time compilation, among other things, makes Julia really fast yet interactive.
 For heavy computations, Julia supports multi-threaded and multi-process parallelism, both natively and via a number of external packages.
 It also supports memory arrays distributed across multiple processes either on the same or different nodes.
-In this hands-on workshop, we will start with a quick review of Julia's multi-threading features but will focus primarily on Distributed standard library and its large array of tools.
-We will demo parallelization using two problems: a slowly converging series and a Julia set.
+In this hands-on workshop, we will start with Julia's multi-threading features and then focus on Distributed multi-processing standard library and its large array of tools.
+We will demo parallelization using two
+problems: a slowly converging series and a Julia set.
 We will run examples on a multi-core laptop and an HPC cluster.

 **Instructors**: Alex Razoumov (SFU)